Last Updated on December 28, 2022 by maximosecrets

 We’ll take a first step by reviewing the Service Address application and then exploring how the service address is inherited on a location or asset.
 We’ll follow this by seeing how the service address is derived on a service request or work order to inform your technicians of where they will need to go to perform their work.

-Finally, we will take a look at the Service Address options that you can find in the Organizations application.
+Finally, we will take a look at the Service Address options that you can find in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application.
 So, let’s get started.

 The Service Address application will be found in the Administration module.
-It is an Organization level object (1), and although there is a Site field it would not normally be used.
+It is an Organization level object, and although there is a A structural element of a Maximo database that is used for data separation.
+More field it would not normally be used.
 Entering a site would not stop a service address for one site from being used on a work order for another site, not unless you added a restriction to enforce this.

 There appears to be three fields that could be used for a complete address, the Description, the Formatted Address and the Street Address.